Resources and links

 Older children and teens

-This booklet includes advice and information on how you can make the most of your hearing, and what others can do to help when you cannot hear easily.
-It also includes information on useful organisations and resources you might use.
+Includes advice and information about how to make the most of your hearing and what others can do to help when you cannot hear easily.
+It also includes information about useful organisations.

-Once you have registered for this free portal you can access information about a range of rehab resources including those listed below and LIVE WEBINARS - on line talks about developing listening skills and resources to help.
+Once you have registered for this free portal you can access information about a range of rehab resources including live webinairs.

 Set up a free account (as for the rehab portal) to access this interactive program designed to help teenagers and adults with cochlear implants explore the world of music.

-Tips on how to answer tricky questions from people about your hearing implant.
+Tips on how to answer tricky questions from people about your hearing implant on the MED-EL blog.

 A website for deaf young people with lots of information about daefness and identity, communication and British Sign Language.